top of page

 • Proof of source of funds or wealth

-• Contracts, invoices, and proof of address
+• Contracts, invoices, and transaction records

-• Additional background documentation
+• Additional address verification

 EDD is not a penalty, it’s a second chance to prove your legitimacy instead of being rejected outright.